Earth-Adapter: Bridge the Geospatial Domain Gaps with Mixture of Frequency Adaptation: Method

-The \textit{Frequency Adapter} decompose features through spectral analysis.
+The \textit{Frequency Adapters} consist of a \textit{HF Adapter} (high-frequency subspace) and a \textit{LF Adapter} (low-frequency subspace), which fine-tune features in specific frequency subspaces derived from a 2D Discrete Fourier Transform (DFT) decomposition.
 We first reshape $\mathbf{F}^{spatial}$ to $({C, H, W})$ and apply DFT on spatial features as $\mathcal{FT} (\mathbf{F}_{spatial})$.
 When splitting the frequency domains, we employ a fixed frequency cutoff $\rho$ to decompose the spectrum into high and low frequency components.
 Subsequently, these components are transformed back into features via the Inverse Fourier Transform (IFT), yielding \textit{LF} and \textit{HF} features:

 The frequency mask $\mathbf{M} \in \{0,1\}^{H \times W}$ is defined by: